 With this in mind, there are a few things it will be incredibly useful to know.
 Possessing a basic understanding of bookkeeping is important, you will not only need to balance your own books, but you’ll also be required to fill in your self-assessment tax return.
 Once again, remember; this is your livelihood and not a hobby, you have to make sure that this is worth your while.

-Getting your business off the ground will be will be a lot easier if you have a good understanding of marketing and self-promotion.
+Getting your business off the ground will be a lot easier if you have a good understanding of marketing and self-promotion.
 Flyering can be a great way to do this, as it targets your local area, and with 5,000 flyers professionally printed costing you around £100, it’s a fairly affordable way of reaching customers.

 Lastly, your success is dependant on your interpersonal skills.
 An ability to network and negotiate with customers and local animal industry is vital.
 Being friendly is important but being professional is vital.
 Your clients may well try to negotiate price, be clear on your pricing and whether you have any wiggle room, otherwise you may be caught off guard and end up working for substantially less than you had hoped.